Western Spirit: Scottsdale's Museum of the West: Mission and vision

-Architecture and Grounds
+Architecture and grounds

-Christiana Moss and Christopher Alt of the architectural firm Studio MA, based in Clifton, NJ and Phoenix, AZ, designed the Western Spirit building.
-Landscape architects Colwell and Michele Shelor of Phoenix, AZ designed the grounds.
+Christiana Moss and Christopher Alt of the architectural firm Studio MA, based in Clifton, New Jersey and Phoenix, Arizona, designed the building.
+Landscape architects Colwell and Michele Shelor of Phoenix, Arizona designed the grounds.

 Both interior and exterior spaces are LEED Gold Standard certified for conserving natural resources.

-The surfaces, materials, colors, shapes, and building techniques are intended, as Moss says, to “describe what the West means in physical form and what it can mean for visitors and residents.”
+The surfaces, materials, colors, shapes, and building techniques are intended, as Moss says, to "describe what the West means in physical form and what it can mean for visitors and residents."
 The concrete ribbing on the exterior of the building mimics the ribs of the saguaro cactus, serving not only a decorative purpose but providing passive vertical shade.
-The “weeping wall,” located in the Courtyard, collects rainwater and recycles 100% of the condensation from the air conditioning system; this water flows into landscaping on the museum grounds.
+The "weeping wall" in the courtyard collects rainwater and recycles 100% of the condensation from the air conditioning system; this water flows into landscaping on the museum grounds.
 Decorative patterns made to age naturally over time echo Western saddles, old barns, and leather tooling.
 The use of Western red cedar throughout the lobby area brings a fragrance from the landscape indoors and adds to the environmental effect of the building.

-As Moss observes, “The upper galleries represent the New West, shading and protecting the lower galleries, which represent the history and stories of the Old West, while the Courtyard serves as the center of the museum, though the design isn’t linear—it’s circular, spiral.
-It allows you to wander and find your own way through the museum with a kind of pioneering, exploring spirit.”
+As Moss observes, "The upper galleries represent the New West, shading and protecting the lower galleries, which represent the history and stories of the Old West, while the Courtyard serves as the center of the museum, though the design isn't linear—it's circular, spiral.
+It allows you to wander and find your own way through the museum with a kind of pioneering, exploring spirit."

 Inaugural exhibitions

-The exhibits will rotate periodically; the 2015 opening presented the following ones:
+The exhibits rotate periodically; the 2015 opening presented the following: